Buffalo in Greenland and Lifelong Learning

 One of the coolest discoveries in the last few decades is Ötzi, known as “The Iceman”.
 He was just a regular guy, walking on a trail in the Alps when he was killed, probably murdered, and left for dead about 3300-3100 BCE.
 That’s 190 generations go.
 Iceman’s mom carried mitochondrial DNA that she passed to him and was still detectable in his cells so well preserved were they under the pristine Alpine ice for more than five thousand years.
 He even had intact blood cells from which researchers were able to extract enough DNA to see that his mtDNA was K1, an ancient marker arising in Western Asia or the Near East about 30,000 years ago.
 That is interesting but it became even more interesting when I learned that my wife, daughters, and new granddaughter carry the same K1 marker.
 They are related to Ötzi, he’s their GG(X187)Grandfather!
 How wild is that?
 We just went to Switzerland and got within about 200 miles from where he was found.
 I told Julie she was home!

 So, where are the buffalo?
 Another cool DNA find recently (to me) was the discovery of a buffalo hide wrapped around a Viking!
 Hair retains the minerals contained in the feed ingested by the animal, all animals, during their lives.
 So, the hair on a buffalo has material from the grass it ate while it was still alive.
 Using finely tuned equipment, scientists can measure these materials and understand where in the world these minerals are found.
 The Viking, a man from Denmark living in Greenland in about 900 CE, was found wrapped in a buffalo hide blanket cut from an animal that must have lived on North America’s broad plains about 2200 miles from the grave.
-There is little evidence.
-Inferring how that could have happened, a native American, the Norsemen called them the “Skræling”, owned this blanket.
-He would have traded something valuable for it, maybe seal ivory, with another native American who traded it for who knows what else.
+There is so little evidence, we have to infer how that could have happened.

-Maybe the Norseman gave the Skræling something for it.
-Maybe he just killed them and took it, we will never know that.
-But we know he valued it enough to be buried wrapped in it when he was returned to the frozen Earth so long ago.
-We will never know much about 900 BC, much less 5300 BCE, but maybe there is hope that we can know more.
+A native American, the Norsemen called them the “Skræling”, must have owned this blanket.
+He would have traded something valuable for it, maybe seal ivory, with another native American who traded it with someone who must have been as far west as The Dakotas.
+Maybe the Norseman gave the Skræling something for it, there is evidence for trade.
+Or maybe he just killed him and took it, there is evidence of that as well.
+But we do know he valued it enough to be buried in it when he was returned by his clan to the frozen Earth.
+We will never know very much about 900 BC, much less 5300 BCE, but maybe there is hope that we can know more.

 When I was in school, all those years ago, we celebrated Columbus’s “discovery” of the “New World”.
 We now know there was a settlement 500 years before poor lost Columbus thought he found India.